HardstuckGuild/GW2-Tooltips.js/docs/README.md

 		var GW2TooltipsConfig = {
 			autoInitialize                  : true,

 			//    These only run inside calls to `hookDocument`.
-If you dont call that function for everything,
+If you don't call that function for everything,
 			// v- you need to explicitly call the related functions if you want the associated effects. autoCollectRuneCounts           : true,
 			autoCollectStatSources          : true,